Honda Civic (eighth generation): Si

 The car comes with a 2.0-liter K20Z3 i-VTEC engine that produces 197 hp and 139 lbf.ft of torque, while including a 6-speed manual transmission with a helical limited-slip differential.
 40% stiffer spring and dampening rates from the non-Si trims and stiffer sway bars have bolstered the Civic Si's handling, with the car achieving 0.90g (8.8 m/s^{2}) of lateral acceleration on the skidpad.
 It was also the quickest Civic Si off the line, with a factory 0–60 time of 6.7 seconds according to Honda.
 Some new features include a sunroof, a seven-speaker 360-watt sound system, 17-inch alloy wheels with Michelin all-season tires, and keyless trunk access.
 Brazilian market Si's have a 192 hp version of the K20 engine designated K20Z5.

 In Canada, the Acura CSX Type-S was offered in 2007, borrowing the engine and drivetrain from the Civic Si but offering additional luxury options such as leather seating.
 The CSX features similar front and rear fascias to the JDM Civic, but with slight differences—the CSX has a crease running along the center of the hood and front bumper, whereas the JDM does not.

-The 2007 model year changes for the Civic Si include the addition of the Si trim for sedans, vehicle stability assist (VSA) (not available on Canadian models until the 2010 and 2011 model years), darker silver wheels, body-color grille, a deck lid spoiler, reversed red/black coloring on the odometer, and Si-embroidered front floor mats.
-The introductory price of the Si Coupe increased by $800 to the MSRP of $21,090.
-In 2017, 10 years after its original release, the 2007 model was recalled due to a defect in the vehicle's airbags, where it could potentially explode in front of the driver and its occupants when activated in both minor and major accidents, posing a threat to passengers.

 For the 2008 model year, the Civic Si received minor tweaks that include even darker wheels than the 2007 model and a new shift boot with red stitching.
 Mechanical changes included a new tire pressure monitor system, a new rear upper arm that decreases the amount of rear camber, and a lowered spring rate for the coupe to match the sedan.
 This was also the first year the Civic Si Sedan was available in Canada.